Are you aware of how productive your employees are?

-Time theft is when an employee accepts pay from their employer for work that they have not actually done, or for time they have not actually put into their work.
+Participating in personal activities while at work is an example of time theft.
+It is when an employee accepts pay from their employer for work that they have not actually done, or for time they have not actually put into their work.

 It’s important to address situations when employees are habitually late to work, not clocking in properly, and/or participating in time-wasting activities.

 Check out these top 5 ways employees steal time and work and ways you can prevent it.